-If you use the web frequently, you’re experiencing more and more AJAX sites.
-AJAX sites use JavaScript and XML (the J and X in AJAX) to make websites more interactive and dynamic so that they function more like full-blown applications rather than static web pages.
-Many mapping sites, for example, use AJAX for panning and zooming smoothly.
-You don’t have to reload the entire web page to zoom in on a map.
+If you use the web frequently, you’re experiencing more and more websites that use AJAX technologies.
+Sites that use AJAX use JavaScript and XML (the J and X in AJAX) to make websites more interactive and dynamic.
+These sites function more like programs than static web pages.
+For example, many mapping sites use AJAX for panning and zooming their maps smoothly and without having to reload the webpage.

 But if you’ve ever tried to use the Back button after you’ve panned across a map and zoomed in and out a few times, you know that it doesn’t work as expected.
-Rather than take you back to your last view of the map, the Back button takes you off the map completely and back to the previous website you were looking at.
-And if you then use the Forward button to return, you will be on the starting point on the map rather than the place where you left off.
-This is because older browsers don’t have the ability to read the individual AJAX events and, instead, just consider them as one event or action.
+Rather than take you back to your last view of the map, the Back button takes you off the map completely and back to the previous webpage you were viewing.
+And if you then use the Forward button, you’ll be at the starting point on the map rather than the place where you left off.

-IE8 fixes that.
-Now the browser can read individual AJAX events.
-If sites comply with the HTML5 standard that IE8 respects to do this, the back button will bring you back to your last action, just as you’d expect.
-It’s a small thing today, but AJAX is increasingly prevalent and you’ll appreciate a browser that handles it seamlessly.
+IE8 fixes this problem If sites comply with the HTML5 standard, the Back button in IE8 will bring you back to your last action, just as you’d expect.

 Zoom

-The Zoom control in IE7 is optical, meaning that it blows up the page as if you were looking at it through a magnifying glass.
+The Zoom control in IE7 is optical, which means that it increases the page as if you were looking at it through a magnifying glass.
 This works fine, but it causes the dimensions of the page to increase so that it no longer fits in the browser window.
-So zooming often involves using a combination of vertical and horizontal scroll bars to reach all the zoomed content.
+Zooming in IE7 often involves using a combination of vertical and horizontal scroll bars to reach all the zoomed content.

 In IE8, the Zoom control is not optical.
-Rather, it resizes the text and images and lays them out so they fit in the original dimensions of the page.
+Instead, it resizes the text and images and then arranges them so they fit in the original dimensions of the page.
 As a result, a zoomed page is easier to read and use.
+No more scrolling!

 Import Settings

 IE8 makes it fast and easy for Firefox users to get up and running.
-As part of Setup, IE8 can import Favorites (Bookmarks) and settings from Firefox.
-If you miss your chance in Setup, you can Import Settings later from within IE8.
+As part of Setup, IE8 can import your Firefox Bookmarks into Favorites.
+If you miss your chance in Setup, you can always import your settings later.

 Reach Beyond the Page

-Today’s web is about a lot more than just finding or surfing information.
-Sites have services that help you get things done and communicate.
-Web searches, auction sites, web-based email and calendars, social networks, photo sharing sites, stores, mapping sites, blogs, news and weather sites, games – there are web counterparts to more and more traditional activities.
-IE8 gives you more ways to connect with web services and take advantage of the latest web resources and experiences.
+Today’s web is about a lot more than just finding or browsing information.
+Sites have services that help you get things done and communicate with anyone in the world.
+Web searches, auction sites, web-based e-mail and calendars, social networks, photo sharing sites, stores, mapping sites, blogs, news and weather sites, games – there are now web counterparts to almost every traditional activity.
+IE8 takes you beyond static webpages and kicks open doors to new web services, resources, and experiences.

 Effective Search

-IE7 has built-in Search Box to the right of the Address Bar.
-When you enter a search term, it’s passed from the Search Box to the search engine of your choice and you see the search results page from that provider.
+When you enter a search term in IE7, it’s passed from the Search Box to the search engine of your choice and you see the search results page from that provider.